-This Chapter provides procedures for hearings and appeals to the Gaming Commission for:
+This chapter provides procedures for hearings and appeals to the Gaming Commission for:

-- A. Violation(s) of Gaming Commission rules, regulations, policies and/or procedures; - B. Violation(s) of any Tribal-State Compact to which the Nation is a party; - C. Violation(s) of any applicable Cherokee Nation law, rule, or regulations; - D. Violation(s) of any applicable federal law, rule, or regulation; - E. Patron disputes with a gaming facility; - F. Citations and/or exclusions resulting from violations of federal and/or tribal statutes, and/or any provision of a Tribal-State Compact to which the Nation may be a party; or - G. Any act that, in the view of the Gaming Commission, may affect an individual's ability to obtain or maintain a gaming license.
+- 1. violation(s) of Gaming Commission rules, regulations, policies and/or procedures; - 2. violation(s) of any tribal-state compact to which the Nation is a party; - 3. violation(s) of any applicable Cherokee Nation law, rule, or regulations; - 4. violation(s) of any applicable federal law, rule, or regulation; - 5. patron disputes with a gaming facility; - 6. citations and/or exclusions resulting from violations of federal and/or tribal statutes, and/or any provision of a tribal-state compact to which the Nation may be a party; or - 7. any act that, in the view of the Gaming Commission, may affect an individual's ability to obtain or maintain a gaming license.

 § 61.
-Opportunities for Hearing
+Opportunities for hearing

-- A. The Gaming Commission shall afford an applicant for a license an opportunity for hearing prior to any final action denying such application and shall afford a licensee or any other person subject to this ordinance the opportunity for a hearing prior to taking final action resulting in denying, terminating, revoking, suspending, or limiting a license or any other adverse action the Gaming Commission deems appropriate; provided, the Director may temporarily suspend or extend suspension of licenses for up to sixty (60) days in those cases where such action is deemed appropriate by the Gaming Commission. - B. In cases where a license is suspended prior to hearing, an opportunity for a hearing shall be provided promptly after suspension at the request of the licensee. - C. The Gaming Commission is authorized to adopt rules and regulations, consistent with this Act, governing the conduct of any and all hearings before the Gaming Commission as well as the process of issuing, modifying, conditioning, suspending, or revoking any license.
+A. The Gaming Commission shall afford an applicant for a license an opportunity for hearing prior to any final action denying such application and shall afford a licensee or any other person subject to this ordinance the opportunity for a hearing prior to taking final action resulting in denying, terminating, revoking, suspending, or limiting a license or any other adverse action the Gaming Commission deems appropriate; provided, the Director may temporarily suspend or extend suspension of licenses for up to sixty (60) days in those cases where such action is deemed appropriate by the Gaming Commission.

+B. In cases where a license is suspended prior to hearing, an opportunity for a hearing shall be provided promptly after suspension at the request of the licensee.

+C. The Gaming Commission is authorized to adopt rules and regulations, consistent with this act, governing the conduct of any and all hearings before the Gaming Commission as well as the process of issuing, modifying, conditioning, suspending, or revoking any license.